sjt-github/Hemberg-scRNA-seq-Course/14-remove-conf.Rmd

 ## Effectiveness 1

-We evaluate the effectiveness of the normalization by inspecting the PCA plot where shape corresponds the technical replicate and colour corresponds to different biological samples (individuals from whom the iPSC lines where derived).
+We evaluate the effectiveness of the normalization by inspecting the PCA plot where colour corresponds the technical replicates and shape corresponds to different biological samples (individuals).
 Separation of biological samples and interspersed batches indicates that technical variation has been removed.